Just Say No to Google Opportunism

-I hear rumors of small business owners committing suicide after being hit by Google changes from time to time.
+I hear rumors of small business owners committing suicide after being hit by Google penalties or updates from time to time.

-When one corporation rules a whole sector or even worse, almost the whole access to information in a society like Google does in many countries.
+When one corporation rules a whole sector it’s even worse, almost the whole access to information in a society – like Google does in many countries.

 It ceases to be just a matter of business and it starts to be the domain of law and politics.